 Having so far concentrated on the issue of fiscal sustainability, we shall now consider how budget policy affects resource allocation and intergenerational distribution.
 The role of budget policy for economic activity within a time horizon corresponding to the business cycle is not the issue here.
 The focus is on the longer run: does it matter for aggregate consumption and aggregate saving in an economy with full capacity utilization whether the government finances its current spending by (lump-sum) taxes or borrowing?
 There are two opposite answers in the literature to this question.
 Some macroeconomists tend to answer the question in the negative.
 This is the debt neutrality view, also called the Ricardian equivalence view.
 The influential American economist Robert Barro is in this camp.
 Other macroeconomists tend to answer the question in the positive.
 This is the debt non-neutrality view or absence of Ricardian equivalence view.
 The influential French-American economist Olivier Blanchard is in this camp.
 The two different views rest on two different models of the economic reality.
-The two models have a common point of departure, though, namely a state of affairs where: - 1) $r > g_Y;$ - 2) fiscal policy satisfies the intertemporal budget constraint with strict equality:
+Yet the two models have a common point of departure: - 1) $r > g_Y$; - 2) fiscal policy satisfies the intertemporal budget constraint with strict equality:

-$$\sum{t=0}^{\infty} \tilde{T}t (1+r)^{-(t+1)} = \sum{t=0}^{\infty} (G_t + X_t)(1+r)^{-(t+1)} + B_0,$$ (6.28) where the initial debt, B_0 , and the planned path of $G_t + X_t$ are given; - 3) agents have rational (model consistent) expectations; - 4) at least some of the taxes are lump sum and only these are varied in the thought experiment to be considered; - 5) no money financing; - 6) credit market imperfections are absent.
+$$\sum{t=0}^{\infty} \tilde{T}t (1+r)^{-(t+1)} = \sum{t=0}^{\infty} (G_t + X_t)(1+r)^{-(t+1)} + B_0, \tag{6.28}$$ where the initial debt, B_0 , and the planned path of $G_t + X_t$ are given; - 3) agents have rational (model consistent) expectations; - 4) at least some of the taxes are lump sum and only these are varied in the thought experiment to be considered; - 5) no financing by money; - 6) credit market imperfections are absent. - (c) Groth, Lecture notes in macroeconomics, (mimeo) 2016.